 A member who is not 100% vested in the Company contributions and is terminated prior to age 55 for reasons other than death or disability shall forfeit the non-vested Company contributions.
-As of December 31, 2012 and 2011, forfeited non-vested accounts totaled \$149,329 and \$186,336, respectively.
-Forfeiture balances are principally maintained in the stable value fund until they are utilized.
-Forfeiture balances may be applied against reasonable Plan expenses and may be used to reduce subsequent Company contributions.
-If the member is subsequently re-employed by the Company, such forfeited amount of the member's Company contributions shall be restored to the member's account, as defined in the Plan.
-During the year ended December 31, 2012, forfeitures of \$77,235 were used to pay the Plan's administrative expenses.
+As of December 31, 2013 and 2012, forfeited non-vested accounts totaled \$162,196 and \$149,329, respectively.
+Forfeiture balances are principally maintained in a stable value fund until they are utilized.
+Forfeiture balances may be applied against reasonable Plan expenses as defined in the Plan document and may be used to reduce subsequent Company contributions.
+If the member is subsequently re-employed by the Company, such forfeited amount shall be restored to the member's account, as defined in the Plan.
+During the year ended December 31, 2013, forfeitures of \$69,858 were used to pay the Plan's administrative expenses.